 Glazed Porcelain tiles have become one of the popular tile flooring and wall covering options.
-It’s well known for the durability, low water absorption rate, and of course, aesthetically appealing.
-Glazed porcelain tiles work well in buildings with humid environments both for interior and exterior use.
+Its well known for the durability, low water absorption rate, and of course, aesthetically appealing.
+Porcelain tiles work well in buildings with humid environments both for interior and exterior use.

 Glazed porcelain tiles are tile products made from clay materials that have undergone an extended burning process to achieve particular finishes.
 The process also allows manufacturers to produce more colors and styles that provide consumers with more options.
 Staining wouldn’t be a problem from glazed tiles but they might not be as durable as the unglazed tiles.